sergioisidoro/goflow/branches/refactoring/docs/source/overview.rst

 Overview
 ++++++++

-GoFlow is an activity based workflow management system that is designed as django component closely with the Django Web Application Framework.
+GoFlow is an activity based workflow management system that is designed as django component.

 Being activity based means that the processes, the workflows, are made of activities to be completed in order to get something done.
 This differs from entity based workflows where the focus is set on a given document and the states it has to go through in order to be completed.